Adult Learning Centre Practices

 You will get your chance to evaluate their performance – each semester we circulate a confidential evaluation form for each class, and your comments go directly to the Director, who follows up on any concerns with the teacher involved.
 It is because of all the feedback that we receive from students, that we can say with confidence what we did above about our teachers.

-According to our students, the number one asset of our Adult Learning Centres is the teachers.
+According to our students, the number one asset of our Adult Learning Centre is the teachers.